federicociner/leetcode/README.md

 ## Overview

-Having recently graduated from Georgia Tech's OMSCS program, I had taken a graduate-level algorithms course, which provided the necessary theoretical background for me start practicing with LeetCode problems almost immediately upon starting my job search.
+Having recently graduated from Georgia Tech's OMSCS program, I finished my last semester with an algorithms course, which provided the necessary theoretical background for me start practicing with LeetCode problems almost immediately upon starting my job search.
 Additionally, I reviewed the following resources concurrently with LeetCode practice:

 * Cracking the Coding Interview, 6th Edition
 * Elements of Programming Interviews in Python